ledm/bgc-val-public/README.md

 The grid description file is a crucial requirement for BGC-val, as it provides important data about the model mask, the grid cell area, the grid cell volume.
 Minimally, the grid file should be a netcdf which contains  the following information about the model grid:
-  * the cell centred coordinates for longitude, lattitude and depth,
+  * the cell centred coordinates for longitude, latitude and depth,
   * the land mask should be recorded in the netcdf in a field called `tmask',
   * the cell area should be in a field called `area'
   * and the volume should be recorded in a field labelled `pvol'.